Boxers

 Donovan Ruddick – $16 million

 In 1991, Tyson fought Donovan Ruddick, earning $6 million.
-Two years later, he earned an increased purse of $10 million, totaling $16 million for the two bouts.
+Two years later, he earned an increased purse of $10 million, bringing the total to $16 million for the two bouts.

 Evander Holyfield – $60 million